Disability Benefits for Reduced Capacity Caused by Back Problems

 • Postural limitations restrict the amount of bending, stooping, crouching, and crawling you can do.
 Slipped discs in the thoracic or lumbar spine often result in postural limitations.

-• Mental limitations restrict the types of tasks you're able to perform and whether you can perform them with other people.
-Pain from your back condition or side effects from your medications that have an impact on your mood and concentration can result in mental limitations.
+• Mental limitations restrict the types of tasks you can perform and whether you can perform them with others.
+Pain from your lumbar spondylosis or side effects from your medications that have an impact on your mood and concentration can result in mental limitations.

 Does Your Reduced Capacity Keep You From Doing Your Past Work?

-Once the SSA has determined your RFC, the agency will look at your work history over the last 15 years and compare your current RFC with the physical and mental demands of your past jobs.
-For example, if your past jobs required you to lift and carry more than 75 pounds but your current RFC limits you to light work, Social Security will find that you can't do your past work.
+Social Security will compare your current RFC with the physical and mental demands of the jobs you've had over the past 15 years.
+For example, if your past jobs required you to lift and carry more than 75 pounds, but your current RFC limits you to light work, Social Security will find that you can't do your past work.

 Can You Do Other, Less Demanding Jobs With Your Reduced Capacity?

 Social Security doesn't expect you to do any jobs that are more demanding than your current RFC.
-For most claimants—particularly those under the age of 50—the agency wants to see that you can't perform even the easiest, sit-down jobs.
-In SSA lingo, this is called having an RFC for less than sedentary work.
+For most claimants—particularly if you're under the age of 50—the SSA needs to see that you can't perform even the easiest sit-down jobs.
+In Social Security lingo, this is called having an RFC for "less than sedentary" work.

 • being unable to stand or walk for longer than two hours total in a workday

-• needing to elevate your legs, recline, or lie down in order to reduce pain in your back
+• needing to elevate your legs, recline, or lie down to reduce pain in your lumbar spine

 • having difficulty raising your arms above your head or reaching in front of you